 It may cause mild to severe damage to affected organs.

-The 2020 study above found that 0.5% of people with vitiligo had SLE.
 In the 2016 study, 0.3% of individuals with vitiligo had SLE.
-Both studies found it was more common than average in people with vitiligo.
+It was also found to be more common than average in people with vitiligo.

 Diabetes mellitus may also be more common than average in people with vitiligo.

-Research findings on these conditions have been mixed.
+Research findings are mixed on these conditions.
 Some studies have found they are more common in people with vitiligo, while others have found no link.

-People with vitiligo have an increased risk of other autoimmune conditions, which occur when the immune system attacks healthy tissues in the body.
+People with vitiligo have an increase in the risk of other autoimmune conditions, which occur when the immune system attacks healthy tissues in the body.

 Hypothyroidism is particularly common in people with vitiligo.
 Rheumatoid arthritis, alopecia areata, IBD, SLE, and some other autoimmune conditions may also be more common in those with vitiligo.

-More research is necessary to understand why people with vitiligo have an increased risk of other autoimmune conditions.
+More research is necessary to understand why people with vitiligo have an increase in the risk of other autoimmune conditions.
 Vitiligo might share certain genetic or environmental risk factors with other conditions.
 Certain immune cells and processes that trigger inflammation in vitiligo also play a role in some other conditions.

 People with vitiligo should let their doctor know if they experience any changes in their health.